Polly Peck: Leaving the UK and returning

 Over the years his business interests have shrunk.
 His hotels were sold to pay off tax debts in 1994, his bank Endustri was taken over by the Central Bank of Northern Cyprus in 2009, and Kibris newspaper, a TV and radio station are all that remains of his known empire.

-On 29 July 2010 Asil Nadir began legal proceedings to be granted bail in the UK, allowing him to return.
+On 29 July 2010, Nadir began legal proceedings to be granted bail in the UK, allowing him to return.
 The Serious Fraud Office said if Mr Nadir did return to the UK he would be put on trial for 66 counts of theft.
 Having received an undertaking that he would once again be given bail but would be kept under electronic surveillance, he returned to the UK on 26 August 2010.

-On Friday 3 September 2010, Asil Nadir was put under a midnight to 6 am curfew, an electronic tag and was made to surrender his passport.
+On Friday 3 September 2010, Nadir was put under a midnight to 6 am curfew, an electronic tag and was made to surrender his passport.
 His trial started on 23 January 2012, on 13 specimen charges of theft and false accounting.
-On 22 August 2012 Asil Nadir was found guilty on ten counts of theft of nearly £29m from Polly Peck.
+On 22 August 2012, Nadir was found guilty on ten counts of theft of nearly £29 million from Polly Peck.
 The jury found him not guilty on three counts.
-The jury had been advised at the start of the trial that the 13 were specimen charges and the overall amount allegedly stolen was about £146m.
+The jury had been advised at the start of the trial that the 13 were specimen charges and the overall amount allegedly stolen was about £146 million.

 He was sentenced to ten years imprisonment.